Proxy Mode

 Link to section: Supported ProvidersSupported Providers

-LockLLM proxy mode supports 17 providers plus custom providers with their own URLs:
+LockLLM proxy mode supports 17 providers with their own URLs:

 | Provider | Proxy URL |